kallsave/easy-html-webpack-plugin/demo/vue-cli-2-demo/README.md

 # easy-html-webpack-plugin-vue-cli-demo

-> easy-html-webpack-plugin for use in vue-clivue-clitml-webpack-plguin
+## Instructions for using

-####In Vue-cli-2, [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) has more advantages for webpack-dev-server, this plugin was created to extend [html-webpack-plugin's]((https://github.com/jantimon/html-webpack-plugin)) injection capabilities In the production environment.
-In the development environment for Vue-cli, use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)
+> In Vue-cli-2, [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) has more advantages for webpack-dev-server, this plugin was created to extend [html-webpack-plugin's]((https://github.com/jantimon/html-webpack-plugin)) injection capabilities In the production environment.
+In the development environment for Vue-cli, please use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)

-###1.Install the plugin with npm:
+##1.Install the plugin with npm:
 ```shell
 $ npm install --save-dev esay-html-webpack-plugin
 ```

-###2.Modify config/index.js to config your assetsPublicPath
+##2.Modify config/index.js to config your assetsPublicPath
 ```javascript
 dev: {
   ...